86th Texas Legislative Session Priorities (2019)

 In the words of Second Lady Karen Pence: “One of the most exciting things taking place in the field of art therapy is in the area of treating our veterans with PTSD, TBI, and other psychological health conditions.
 Over and over again, we hear amazing stories about how the art therapist working with vets has changed their lives forever.”

-The Texas Veterans Commission has an existing Veterans Mental Health grant program that serves the veterans community.
-Texans for the Arts seeks to increase funding for these grants and to ensure that a portion of the grants are awarded to arts and music therapy programs.
+The Texas Veterans Commission has an existing Veterans Mental Health grant program that serves the veterans community and arts organizations are eligible to apply.
+In addition, Texans for the Arts seeks to increase resources to this field to ensure that a portion of the grants are awarded to arts and music therapy programs.

 PRIORITIES IN PARTNERSHIP